Iggy407/chrome-extensions-samples/README.md

 (NEW) Use the CSV_download chrome extension for the two kaggle pages below.

-Try to use the CSV name detector on kaggle: [https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset), and test on another dataset: https://www.kaggle.com/datasets/ankushpanday1/leukemia-cancer-risk-prediction-dataset.
+Try to use the CSV_Filename_Detector on kaggle: [https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset), and test on another dataset: https://www.kaggle.com/datasets/ankushpanday1/leukemia-cancer-risk-prediction-dataset.

 (This is still work in progress) And the combined CSV and Excel detector on https://data.mendeley.com/datasets/bvxrgng7y2/1.